core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 ## CREATE

-A CoAP pubsub broker SHOULD allow Clients to create new topics on the broker using CREATE.
+A CoAP pub/sub broker SHOULD allow Clients to create new topics on the broker using CREATE.
 Some exceptions are for fixed brokerless devices and pre-configured brokers in dedicated installations.
-A client wishing to create a topic MUST use CoAP POST to the pubsub API with a payload indicating the desired topic.
+A client wishing to create a topic MUST use a CoAP POST to the pub/sub API with a payload indicating the desired topic.
 The topic specification sent in the payload MUST use a supported serialization of the CoRE link format
 {{RFC6690}}.
 The target of the link MUST be a URI formatted